 His works including video installations, body art, post-system effects clips, expressionist portraits, and paintings.
-Lin Jun Liang exams the remove identity, the autonomy, the human feelings, and meditation with sensibility and carefulness.
-He was recognized in 2009, 2012 by the National Taiwan Museum of Youth Collection and in 2014 for the Taipei Art Award.
+Lin Jun Liang exams the removal of identity, autonomy, human feelings, and meditation with sensibility and carefulness.
+He was recognized in 2009, 2012 by the National Taiwan Museum of Youth Collection, and in 2014 for the Taipei Art Award.

 Interview by Dominique Musorrafiti

 China-underground: How and when did you get into art?

 Liu Jun Liang: During the period of the institute, I entered the art field after being guided by a professor from the UK.

 Who influenced you as a person and an artist?

 If you like this article, please help us by making a donation so that we can continue our work.
 Please help keep us independent.

 What keep you inspired?

 How would you describe your art project?
 What do you want to tell with your artworks?

 Is there any of your artwork related to a moment that marked a significant change in your life?